honey-labs/honey-ido-frontend/README.md

-# Parrot IDO - Frontend
+# GenesysGo IDO - Frontend

-A modification of the [Mango Token Sale](https://github.com/blockworks-foundation/mango-token-sale) with some improvements.
+A modification of the [Mango Token Sale](https://github.com/blockworks-foundation/mango-token-sale) and Aurory IDO.

-- Support for multiple IDO pools
-- Support for RPC selection
-- Parrot UI components/styling

 # Security

-Review that mainnet addresses in [constants.ts](./src/config/constants.ts) match the [Parrot IDO mainnet addresses](https://doc.parrot.fi/security/mainnet.html#prt-ido).
+Review that mainnet addresses in [constants.ts](./src/config/constants.ts) match the GenesysGo IDO mainnet addresses:
+* programId: BRkhzczJALNLNbaYtLiuo4yQi6i33fQDt3z1wiujyKU4
+* usdcMint: EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v
+* pools: 9KLppKiDcTiaonj55PmwiZCDU62R6JFz1uPEc26wXB5J

 # Serving The UI

-The IDO UI is hosted at https://ido.parrot.fi/, but if you'd like to server your own UI, a pre-compiled static HTML site is available in `out`.
+The IDO UI is hosted at https://ido.genesysgo.com, but if you'd like to server your own UI, a pre-compiled static HTML site is available in `out`.
 You can use any static web server to serve that content.

 For example, to use python's http server: